 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of the Finance Bill and law and HM Revenue & Customs practice as at 2 January 2024.
+This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23 and law and HM Revenue & Customs practice as at 30 March 2023.

-Income from investments is generally taxed less than earnings because there is no liability to national insurance contributions (NICs).
+Income from investments is generally taxed less than earnings because there is no liability to NICs.
 While there have been several proposals from outside the current government for income tax and NICs to be combined and for the newly merged tax to be applied to all income, reform looks highly unlikely in the near term.